 How dangerous is it to have hidden hunger?

 The long-term consequences of malnutrition and hidden hunger in the developed world are significant.
-For example inadequate intake of vitamin D alone increases the risk of fractures, weak muscles, developing of cancers such as breast cancer and prostate cancer and several
+For example, inadequate intake of vitamin D alone increases the risk of fractures, weak muscles, development of cancers such as breast cancer and prostate cancer and several

 autoimmune diseases such as multiple sclerosis, rheumatoid arthritis and type-1 diabetes.
 An unhealthy, unbalanced diet full of saturated fats, sugars and salts may contribute to a wide range of diseases such as cardiovascular diseases, cancers, chronic respiratory diseases and diabetes.
 Simply put, having hidden hunger in the long run, will predispose one to chronic health diseases and lead to decreased physical performance.

 What can we do to take note of it?